-In 2016, FTG invested \$15.6M in acquisitions, \$2.2M in capital expenditures, \$1.3M in deferred development and \$3.2M in net research and development, continuing our plans to reinvest in the company to position it for future growth and profitability.
-The capital investments included advanced manufacturing equipment, primarily for our Circuits business, advancing our capabilities in key processes.
-The deferred development relates to our development effort for Control Panel Assemblies for the Chinese C-919 program as well as work on a second program started in 2015.
-The R&D is for both the Circuits and Aerospace businesses enabling FTG to offer solutions expected by our customers for improved technical capabilities on new programs.
+In 2017, FTG invested \$7.1M in capital expenditures and \$6.9M in net research and development, continuing our plans to reinvest in the company to position it for future growth and profitability.
+The capital investments included advanced manufacturing equipment, primarily for our Circuits business, advancing our capabilities in key processes as well as building out an outer layer production facility in our Joint Venture in China.
+A significant portion of the R&D related to developing and implementing the processes to transition the acquired revenue to FTG sites.

-In 2016 all FTG sites were subjected to numerous external quality audits by certifying organizations and customers.
+In 2017 all FTG sites were subjected to numerous external quality audits by certifying organizations and customers.
 FTG has a robust quality system across the company and the results of the various audits demonstrated this.
+Again, as part of the transition activity, a number of new certifications were obtained by FTG during the year, further expanding our product and technology offerings.